 Until very recently, selling a product online generally meant delivering a physical, material item.
 Today, though, many of the largest, most profitable businesses in the world are built around items that exist only in code, in 1’s and 0’s on a computer.
 There are some key advantages to selling digital downloads- no shipping, manufacturing, or storage costs, for example; making this kind of product the perfect solution for many businesses.
 Starting to sell digital downloads requires a different setup and strategy from a traditional store, but it can pay off big-time.
 Read on for an exploration of the best ways to start a digital download store in 2018.

-5 Tips to Successfully Sell Digital Downloads
+5 Tips to Selling Digital Downloads

 1. Choose an Angle

 3. Take Advantage of Repeat Customers